-21 Shade Loving Perennials For Zone 5 Shade Gardens
+21 Shade Perennials For Zone 5 Gardens

 Looking for some perennials to plant in your zone 5 shade garden?
 Or perhaps you live in a zone 5 climate but have a garden area that just doesn't get much sun?
 In this article, we take a deeper look at our favorite shade-friendly perennial plants for zone 5 gardens.
 These cold-hardy plants can withstand cooler temperatures, and partial sun.